DavideDaniel/distill-js/README.md

 ### What this does...

-distill is a command line node package app that reads through your javascript code, extracts your comments, then appends them to a markdown file.
-Use it to peruse comments or prep documentation.
-Currently the focus is on javascript.
+Distill-js is a command line node package app that reads through your javascript code, extracts your comments, then appends them to a markdown file.
+Use it to peruse comments or prep for documentation.

 ### Usage
 `$ distill [fileName]`

 ### Test
 `$ npm test`

-Note: testRead-distilled.md should not be present when you run the test
+### Next up

-## TODO
+* [ ] Additional regex for different ways to comment out js
-[ ] additional regex for different ways to comment out js
+* [ ] Test for cli

 ### Version

-0.1.0
+0.1.1

 ### License
 [License](<https://github.com/davidedaniel/commentdoc/blob/master/license.md>)